OpenKnowledgeMaps/open-discovery/proposal.md

 We will also add integration with existing tools in the open digital ecosystem, including the [Open Science Framework](https://osf.io/), [Zotero](https://www.zotero.org/), and [ORCID](http://orcid.org/), so that BLAZE will fit seemlessly into researchers' current workflows.
 BLAZE strives to be completely open, so we will also add functionality to export the map and the underlying data in various open formats, so that, for example, a researcher could embed a map on her personal website.

 ##Data Sources
 As stated above, we use R in the backend to access open content on the web.
-We use many software packages produced by [rOpenSci](http://ropensci.org), including the ability to search for scholarly content against the following engines (with wide diversity of journals):
+We use many software packages produced by [rOpenSci](http://ropensci.org), including the ability to search for scholarly content against the following engines:

 * Crossref (~78 million records)
 * Pubmed (~25 million records)